FerrenF/Amazon-Review-Sentiment-Analysis-Pipeline/readme.md

 ## Labels

 Data is labelled on a scale of 1-5, similar to the star score used in the actual reviews.
 A label of '1' would represent a very negative sentiment.
 Conversely, a label of '5' would represent a very positive sentiment.
-These labels are not the same as the ratings given in the dataset, and these are not factored into the model.
+These labels are not the same as the ratings (e.g. 1-star or 5-star) given in the dataset, and these ratings are not factored into the model.

+#### Label Distribution
+The balance of labels in the dataset is not distributed equally.
+To make them such, oversampling or undersampling is performed.
+The evaluations below all had their model use oversampling to achieve distributive balance.

+2025-04-27 15:33:52,370 [INFO] Label counts before balancing: label
+5    1237
+2     787
+1     688
+3     668
+4     346
+Name: count, dtype: int64
+2025-04-27 15:33:52,382 [INFO] Label balancing complete using oversample method.
+2025-04-27 15:33:52,383 [INFO] Label counts after balancing: label
+4    1237
+2    1237
+1    1237
+5    1237
+3    1237

 ## Methods